gitrdm/ranked_belief/bindings/python/README.md

 # Ranked Belief Python Bindings

-The Python package mirrors the full lazy semantics of the C++ ranked belief library and now ships with a set of high-level helpers and example programs ported from the original Racket distribution.
+The Python package mirrors the full lazy semantics of the C++ ranked belief library.
+It is a PoC wrapper to exercise the C++ api in a ffi environment.
+It ships with a set of high-level helpers and example programs ported from the original Racket distribution.
 This document summarises how to build, use, and extend the bindings.